John Primer: Childhood

 Born into a family of Mississippi sharecroppers, Primer grew up imbued with a strong work ethic from his forebears and in a farming community that was deeply involved in the blues tradition, singing work songs in the field during the week and spirituals in church on Sundays.
 Living on the Mansell Plantation in rural Madison County, he lived in a shack with no running water and a leaking roof with his large, extended family.
 He shared a bed with cousins, and lost his father at age 22 after a truck accident when he was four years old.

 He fell in love with the blues in infancy when his father and an elder cousin played guitar and sang at night after a hard day in the fields.
 His mother subsequently moved to Chicago in order to secure a job and support her family.
 She promised to bring John and his sister to the big city when they reached age 18, leaving them with family.
 Depressed and lonely, young Primer frequently went into the neighboring woods, where he cried his troubles away and began singing the blues in solitude.
 He eventually built himself a diddley bow on the side of his grandmother's house out of broom wire, two nails and a brick and began accompanying himself as he sang, eventually playing for dimes and quarters in his schoolyard.
-After listening Jimmy Reed, Little Milton, B.B.
+After listening to Jimmy Reed, Little Milton, B.B.
 King, Albert King and Muddy Waters on his grandmother's record player, his biggest dream was to play alongside Muddy Waters one day.